 Contact Dr. Williams at firstname.lastname@example.org.

-A leading proponent of sustainability, Williams was a charter signatory to the American College and University Presidents’ Climate Commitment.
-She championed the cause of community service, creating a “Day of Service” as part of her inauguration that subsequently became an annual event.
-She set a personal example by participating in such activities as “Women Swimmin’,” a swim across Cayuga Lake to benefit Hospicare and Palliative Care Services, and the “AIDS Ride for Life.”
-In recognition of these contributions to volunteerism, a bench in the Ithaca Children’s Garden has been dedicated in her name.
+Her strong interest in community service helped boost student volunteerism.
+Williams championed the cause of community service, creating a “Day of Service” as part of her inauguration at Ithaca College that subsequently became an annual event.
+She set a personal example by participating in such events as Women Swimmin’, a swim across Cayuga Lake to benefit Hospicare and Palliative Care Services, and the AIDS Ride for Life.
+In recognition of her contributions to volunteerism, a bench in the Ithaca Children’s Garden has been dedicated in her name.

 Among other organizations, Williams has served on the boards of the American Council on Education (ACE), Council of Independent Colleges, NCAA (D III Presidents’ Council), Sacred Heart School of Montreal (board chair), Canada-U.S. Foundation for Educational Exchange (Fulbright), Harvard Graduate School of Education Alumni Council, Vermont Community Foundation, Vermont Women’s Fund, Blue Cross/Blue Shield of VT and Tompkins Trust Company.
 Current service includes: vice chair of the board of trustees of St. Michael’s College of Vermont where she chairs the committee on institutional advancement and is a member of the Executive Committee; elected director on the national board of the American Association of University Women (AAUW) and member of the Audit Committee and the Executive Committee; and Leadership Facilitator for the ACE Fellows program.
 In 2012 Governor Shumlin appointed Williams to an advisory group, charged to propose recommendations for a healthy and sustainable relationship between the State of Vermont and the University of Vermont.